Amubieya/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this is a readme file for 0x05-pointers_arrays_string
+this is a readme file for the project 0x05-pointers_arrays_string